networkimprov/node-graphicsmagick/README.md

 node-graphicsmagick
 ===================

-Node.js bindings for the [GraphicsMagick](http://www.graphicsmagick.org/) library.
+Node.js binding for the [GraphicsMagick](http://www.graphicsmagick.org/) library.
 In development.

 #API